Tuesday, May 30, 2017

 Thursday, Aug 4, 2016

 The bottom line: Resist the soul-crushing job’s promise of extra money and savor the more satisfying conditions you’ll find in one that pays a little less.

 Monday, Jul 18, 2016

 For the first time in your career, you have options.
 And where you land and the work you do next will have a huge impact on your career trajectory.
 Jump on the right train by using this checklist to help make your next move.

 We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?
 Often we imagine we can work out what we’re passionate about in a flash of insight, while others think of their dream job as easy and highly paid.
 We reviewed two decades of research into the causes of a satisfying life and career, drawing on over 60 studies, and we didn’t find much evidence for these views.
-Instead, we found six key ingredients of a dream job.

 This is controversial, but here goes: I think if you’re remarkable, amazing or just plain spectacular, you probably shouldn’t have a resume at all.

 The key idea is that getting a job is about convincing someone that you have something valuable to offer.
 Ultimately, it’s a sales process.
 So you should focus on doing whatever employers will find most convincing.
 That means instead of sending out lots of CVs, focus on getting recommendations and proving you can do the work.

 What’s the biggest risk you took in your career that paid off?